MicrosoftDocs/microsoft-365-community/docs/adding-content.md

 #### Save the file

 When you are done editing, scroll down to the **Commit new file** section.
 Add a title and comments about what you are submitting.
-This is information whoich becomes part of the pull request - basically you're talking to the people who work on the repo.
+This is information which becomes part of the pull request - basically you're talking to the people who work on the repo.
 At this point, you can leave the default option to **Commit directly to the master branch.**

 Push the **Commit new file** button and your content is in the repo!